Employee onboarding, the Slack way

 - They stay longer

-Get it wrong and the reverse gear kicks in: people feel less engaged, take longer to achieve productivity and leave sooner.
+Get it wrong, and the reverse gear kicks in: People feel less engaged, take longer to reach productivity, and leave sooner.

 In short, onboarding is a critical HR process and the gateway to the kind of great employee experiences that drive the world’s most successful companies.